Chart Color Schemes

 Infrastructure

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-Six projects have been identified by AreaSearch as potentially impacting the area.
-Notable projects include the Mackay Base Hospital Expansion, Mackay State Development Area, Mackay CBD Revitalization, and Mackay Waterfront Priority Development Area.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects likely affecting the region.
+Key initiatives include the Mackay Base Hospital Expansion, Mackay State Development Area, Mackay CBD Revitalization, and Mackay Waterfront Priority Development Area.
+The following list details those projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.